MiyukiHoshi21/computing-work/teachers-day/story.md

 “Well at least you looked good while missing.”
 Ms Lee (PE) remarked.
 “That’s what I always tell my students.”

 “AHHH!!!”
-(Boy 12) screamed so shrilly that everyone had to stop and cover their ears for a moment.
+(Girl 4) shrieked so shrilly that everyone had to stop and cover their ears for a moment.

-The zombified (Boy 11) was biting (Boy 12).
+The zombified (Girl 3) was biting (Girl 4).
 Everyone’s faces paled but it was nothing in comparison to the shade of white that (Boy 12)’s face had turned.

-Everyone waited for (Boy 12) to turn into a zombie but he didn’t.
+Everyone waited for (Girl 4) to turn into a zombie but he didn’t.

 “Wait what?
 How is this possible?”
 Mr Low (Makerspace) asked in disbelief.

 “Hmmm… I read somewhere that while most people turn into zombies, some people are asymptomatic, so they do not turn into a zombie.”
 Ms Vaz (EL) explained.

 “Wow!
 Where did you read that?”
-The astonished (Boy 12) asked.
+The astonished (Girl 4) asked.

 “As an English teacher I have to read books to expand my knowledge.
 You should too.
 It would help with your compositions.”
 Ms Vaz (EL) replied.

 “But the asymptomatic people can also spread the zombie disease.”
 Mr Low (Makerspace) brought up.

-Everyone involuntarily took a step back from (Boy 12).
+Everyone involuntarily took a step back from (Girl 4).

-“Well at least (Boy 12) is safe from turning into a zombie.”
+“Well at least (Girl 4) is safe from turning into a zombie.”
 (Boy 7) commented.
 “I don’t think we should all try to see if we are a-symptomatic though.”

 “Guys, the field suddenly feels very empty.”
 Ms Chang (Cooking) noted.